varigence/docs/bimlflex/getting-started/index.md

 ---
 uid: bimlflex-getting-started
-title: Getting Started with bimlFlex
+title: Getting Started with BimlFlex
 ---
-# Getting Started with bimlFlex
+# Getting Started with BimlFlex

 Get quickly up to speed with BimlFlex through this getting started guide!